LucyNayeonChoi/Loreal-Sustainability-Project-SAFE/README.md

 # Loreal-Sustainability-Project-SAFE
-This repository contains the work conducted by Michelle Weng, Nayeon Choi, and Hengnan Ma from the Cooper Union Advancement of Science and Art in assessing the overall sustainability of L'Oreal in a ChE447: Sustainability and Pollution Prevention course.
+This repository contains the work conducted by Michelle Weng, Nayeon Choi, and Hengnan Ma from the Cooper Union Advancement of Science and Art in assessing the overall sustainability of L'Oreal using the SAFE model (Sustainability Assessment by Fuzzy Evaluation) in a ChE447: Sustainability and Pollution Prevention course.
 ## Project Overview
 In the competitive and growing cosmetics industry, sustainability is increasingly important for both consumers and businesses.
 In 2022, the global cosmetics market was valued at $430 billion and is expected to reach $580 billion by 2027[1].
 Despite economic challenges, the beauty market, including skincare, fragrance, makeup, and haircare, continues to expand.